pfreixes/pfreixes.github.io/_posts/2016-04-14-building-an-invert-index-with-python-sets.md

 {% endhighlight python %}

-The itertools (combinations)[https://docs.python.org/2/library/itertools.html#itertools.combinations] helps us to create all of needed values to be used as input of the inverted index function.
+The itertools [combinations](https://docs.python.org/2/library/itertools.html#itertools.combinations) helps us to create all of these needed values that will be used as input of the inverted index function.

 # Resolving positive words and negative words in a query